pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/03_Installation.md

 # Installation and First Configuration

-This section describes the installation of the E-Commerce Framework and the first steps for configuration.
+This section describes the installation of the E-Commerce Framework and the first steps of configuration.

 ## Installation